heleneshaikh/symfony-docs/page_creation.rst

         path: /lucky/number
         controller: App\Controller\LuckyController::number

 That's it!
-If you are using Symfony web server, try it out by going to:
+If you are using the Symfony web server, try it out by going to:

     http://localhost:8000/lucky/number